GameFoundry/bsf/Documentation/Manuals/Native/User/joints.md

 Joints allow you to constrain movement of two rigidbodies in some way.
 A typical example would be a door hinge.

-Banshee supports six different joint types:
+bs::f supports six different joint types:
  - Fixed - Locks origins and orientations together
  - Distance - Keeps origins within a certain distance range
  - Spherical - Keeps origins together but allows rotation with no restrictions (also known as ball-and-socket joint)